 Let’s start with the crucial information: an explanation of what a Lucky 15 bet is and how it works.
 Let’s imagine a scenario in which you think Liverpool, Tottenham Hotspur and Brighton & Hove Albion are all going to win during the course of a weekend’s football.
 You might consider placing a Treble accumulator, but in order for that to win you’d need to be correct in your prediction that all three teams will be victorious.

 Another option open to you would be what is known as a Trixie, which is a form of full-cover bet that involves a Treble and three different Doubles.
 As long as two of the teams win, you’ll receive some form of payout and if all three of them are successful then your payout will be even higher.
 The more selections you add, the more bets are added and therefore the more expensive your full-cover wager becomes.

-A full-cover bet with four selections is known as a Lucky 15 and you’re guaranteed at least some money back as long as at least one of your selections is a winner.
+A full-cover bet with four selections is known as a Lucky 15 and you’re likely to at least get some money back as long as one of your selections is a winner.
 Here’s what a Lucky 15 bet covers:

 - 4 Singles

 - 4 Trebles